Aventon's end of year sale drops Level Commuter and Pace 500.2 e-bikes to $999 each

 You’ll also find the popular Pace 500.2 e-bike at $999 as well.
 Also stocked with a 500W Brushless Rear Hub Motor in tandem with a removeable 48V lithium-ion battery, it provides the same five levels of pedal assistance to the same speeds and an extended 47-mile range.
 It also sports an upright cruiser frame with integrated lights that offer turn signal functionality, puncture-resistant tires, as well as a backlit LCD full-color display.
 You can even charge your smartphone with its concealed USB port and sync to the Aventon app during your ride.

 Aventon’s end of the year sales will continue through the month until 2024 arrives, taking up to $400 off other select e-bike models.
+Holiday shipping, however, will be cutting off on December 11, meaning any purchases on or after the cut off may result in you not receiving your e-bike or accessories until after the holidays.
 You can head over to the sales page here or stop by our Green Deals hub to stay up-to-date on the latest and greatest deals for EVs, power stations, solar panels, electric tools, and much more.

 Aventon Level Commuter e-bike features: